monero-project/monero-site/knowledge-base/user-guides/Restoring your Monero Account.md

 ## Operating Systems:  Windows, Linux, Mac
 ### Account Software:  Simplewallet

-- Retrieve your 25 word @mnemonic-seed that you saved from creating your old Monero @account
+- Retrieve your 25 word @mnemonic-seed that you saved when creating your old Monero @account

 - Open a command prompt and navigate to the drive and directory that contains simplewallet